bucanero/ps2vmc-tool/web-ps2/README.md

 build.sh               rebuilds both generated files test/                  differential tests against the native CLI
 ```

+### What runs in the wasm, and what runs in JavaScript

+One rule decides where a piece of work lives: **anything that touches the mcio
+filesystem is C compiled to wasm; container layout and crypto stay in
+JavaScript.**

+That is why PSV *import* is a wasm entry point (`vmc_psv_import`) while PSV
+*export* is `psv.js`.
+Importing has to walk the FAT and allocate clusters, so it
+has to be mcio.
+Exporting only reads file data mcio has already handed back,
+then lays out a header and signs it — no card filesystem involved.

+Keeping the second half in JavaScript is what stops the crypto multiplying.
+The
+PS1 page has no wasm at all, so `cryptoutil.js` and `psv.js` have to exist as
+JavaScript whatever this page does; routing PS2 signing through the wasm would
+add a third implementation rather than remove the second, and would mean
+refactoring `psv_resign()` and `cmd_psv_export()` off `FILE *` first, since the
+module is built with `-s FILESYSTEM=0`.
+What keeps the C and the JS honest
+instead is `test/psv.js`, which runs the real `--psv-export` and asserts the
+CLI's bytes and ours match exactly, signature included.

 ### Why the module is base64 and not a .wasm file